 Employees and team members

-10. Review and Revise
+10. Review and Revise Your Submission

 Having multiple team members review and provide feedback

-Cross-referencing the entry against the award criteria
+Cross-referencing your entry with the award criteria

 Conclusion